AkshdeepSharma/portfolio-website/README.md

 A website to display my skills, technologies and projects.

-This website was coded using HTML, SCSS, and Vuejs.
+This website was coded using HTML, Sass, and Vuejs.
+This was my first project using Vue.js.
+If you feel that I can improve my code somehow, feel free to let me know.
+I always accept criticsm.

 ## Todo

 ### Components

 #### Navbar
- 1. Route resume.pdf?
-(I believe this should be fixed when I deploy?)
+ 1. Route resume.pdf (I believe this should be fixed when I deploy?)

 #### Header
  1. Get a legit image of myself